 4. I never noticed how much death is at the beach.
 Dead crabs, dead kelp, dead sea weeds, dead little beach scarabs, and some inert, clear gelatinous glob that I suspect may have been a jelly fish.

 This may be a pessimistic view of things but since my self-actualization let down (i.e. no double rainbow moment), I’ve vowed to be more honest with myself and more realistic.
 Yes, there were people burying their laughing children in the sand and balls being thrown to labs bounding out into the waves, but there was also some freak beach breed of fly everywhere (these were so thick on the rock crevices and kelp carcasses that when they disbanded, I thought it was a plague of locusts.
-I checked my skin though and there were no boils, so I breathed a sigh of relief there) and there was a fucking bed made up in one of the rock caves.
+I checked my skin though–no boils) and there was a fucking bed made up in one of the rock caves.
 So yeah, realism.
 Sometimes it messes up your pretty picture of the way life is.

 On that note, this post would not be an accurate representation of my visit to the beach unless I include the destruction that hath been wreaked upon it.

-Sometimes the journey is more important than the destination–I totally get that now!
-Needless to say, after arriving, I had no more of the deep (relative term) thoughts I had on the trip there.
-It’s like my brain closed down and my soul clammed up (ha…clammed up).
-I kept waiting for the sky to open and for Squanto to step out and lead me to a spring of enlightenment (it’s okay, I’m like 1/16th Native American), or for the ocean to part and Moses to walk out and tell me “Congratulations!
-You’ve been selected by the Publishers Clearing House to receive 5,000 spiritual credits every week for the rest of your life!”
-Joy!
-I could use some of those.
+Needless to say, after arriving, I had no more of the deep thoughts I had on the trip there.
+It’s like my brain closed down and my soul clammed up (ha).
+I kept waiting for the sky to open and for Squanto to step out and lead me to a spring of enlightenment (it’s okay, I’m like 1/16th Native American).
+Sometimes the journey is more important than the destination–yeah, I totally get that now.